ISML-UWA/BioPARR/docs/index.md

 1. Install the required dependencies.
 1. Clone the [BioPARR GitHub repository](https://github.com/ISML-UWA/BioPARR) or download the [precompiled binaries](https://bioparr.mech.uwa.edu.au/download.php?fid=19) for Windows.
 1. If using the source code, compile the binaries by following the [compilation instructions](https://isml-uwa.github.io/BioPARR#compilation).
-1. Edit the `AAA_Configure` file and set up the paths to 3D Slicer and Paraview based on your installation.
+1. Edit the `AAA_Configure.py` file and set up the paths to 3D Slicer and Paraview based on your installation.

 ## Compilation